The Ithaca Journal

 The Ithaca Journal is a daily morning broadsheet newspaper published in Ithaca, New York.
 It is locally edited and printed in Johnson City, New York, and publishes Monday through Saturday.
-It has been owned by Gannett since 1912.
+It has been owned by USA Today Co. since 1912.

 Publications

 Daily newspaper

 The Ithaca Journal publishes a daily morning newspaper Monday through Saturday.
 No edition is printed on Sundays.

 Starting on March 27, 2006, The Ithaca Journal included four sections Monday through Friday.

 The first section includes local, national and international news.
 The second section includes several pages of city and county news and sports.
 The third section, which was launched March 27, 2006, is called Life.
 The front of this section includes a rotating selection of features: